DeviousDevices/DDx/README.md

 Manual install:
 Drag and drop the contense of the "00 Core" folder into the /Skyrim/Data/ folder.

-Then depending on if you have the CBBE or the UNPB body installed, drag on drop the contense of either the "01 CBBE" or "01 UNPB" folder into the /Skyrim/Data/ folder.
+Then depending on if you have the CBBE or the UNP body installed, drag on drop the contense of either the "01 CBBE" or "01 UNP" folder into the /Skyrim/Data/ folder.
 You do not need both!
 Only the one correspending to your installed body.